Pulmonary Hypertension in Dogs

 Causes

-Pulmonary hypertension occurs when blood pressure increases in the arteries that connect the heart to the lungs.
-This can be caused by a narrowing or blockage of these arteries, which impedes blood flow and forces the heart to work harder to pump blood through the lungs.
+Pulmonary hypertension occurs when blood pressure rises in the arteries that connect the heart to the lungs.
+This can be caused by narrowing or blockage of these arteries, which restricts blood flow and forces the heart to work harder to pump blood through the lungs.

 Symptoms

-Another symptom may be blue or pale gums, which indicates a lack of oxygen in the blood.
+Another symptom can be blue or pale gums, indicating a lack of oxygen in the blood.
 In advanced cases, fainting or collapse may occur, especially when the dog is excited or active.

 Diagnosis